DataDog/hiring-engineers/answers.md

 {{#is_no_data}}
 P1 Alert!!
-CMetric has not reported any data over the last 5 minutes You should troubleshoot this ASAP, contact someone who knows how to fix this or maybe call your boss...
+CMetric has not reported any data over the last 5 minutes You should troubleshoot this ASAP, contact someone who knows how to fix this or maybe escalate...
 {{/is_no_data}}
 ```
 ![AlertRecovery](https://i.imgur.com/G9VHnqT.png)